3. Manual Backups

 cannot be backed up at all.

-The option must then be set as follows:
+The directive must then be set as follows:

 Note that this will not back up ACLs or extended attributes.